build-summer-2025/async-final-project-Green-Anita-Chiragia/README.md

 - [ x] Defined 10 questions
 - [ x] Answered 10 questions using Pandas
 - [ x] Added at least one data visualization (using Matplotlib and/or Seaborn) to each single question
-- [ ] Prepared presentation slides to present at graduation
+- [ x] Prepared presentation slides to present at graduation

 ## Questions
 - [ ] Question 1: What are the top 10 most common tags